mattpe/wbma/docs/w1-first-app.md

     insert_final_newline = true
     ```

-1. You can format code automatically with _shift-alt-f_
+1. In VSCode you can format code automatically with _shift-alt-f_
-1. Fix curly-braces error in Preferences/Settings
+1. In VSCode fix potential curly-braces error in Preferences/Settings
     * search for 'braces' and uncheck all 'Insert space after...' checkboxes
 1. Convert the App function to arrow function: